joealden/corum-docs/src/development/4-problems/3-api.md

 When an authenticated user creates a post, the client sends a GraphQL `createPost` mutation to the API and the post gets saved to the database.
-In this case, the values that the client sends are predictable, as the code was written by me.
-However it is possible for a malicious user to attempt to send mutations to the server that are not predictable.
+In this case, the values that the client sends are predictable, as the code was written by myself.
+However, it is possible for a malicious user to attempt to send mutations to the server that are not predictable.
 In the case of creating a post, this was an issue because it meant that if the API did not validate the mutation it received, a malicious user could initialise a post with an arbitrary amount of votes.
-This is a big issue as the whole point of Corum's vote system is that it is democratic.
+This was a big issue as the whole point of Corum's vote system is that it is democratic.
 If a malicious user was allowed to perform such an action then it would break this system.